What Are the Different Types of Proofreading?

 As a freelance proofreader, you need to be familiar with the different types of proofreading and the work they involve.
 You’ll likely work with a wide variety of clients on a range of document types, each of which will have its own requirements.

-In this post, we’ll provide a general overview of what a proofreader does, xplore the five major types of proofreading that will make up your day-to-day workload, as well as the tasks they involve:
+In this post, we’ll provide a comprehensive overview of the major types of proofreading you may encounter in your career:

 1. Academic proofreading